Colorfulstan/LeagueJS/README.md

 #### Naming conventions
 Endpoints and their methods are named in alignment to the [API documentation](https://developer.riotgames.com/api-methods/).

-Methods returning a promise are named in past progressive (gettingXY) while synchronous methods are called in present tense (getXY)
+Methods returning a promise are named in present progressive (gettingXY) while synchronous methods are called in present tense (getXY)

 #### Endpoints
 Each Endpoint is located in it's own class, accessible by its name on the leagueJS object.